Thunderbird Entertainment: Mr. Young

 Thunderbird Entertainment and Corus Entertainment commenced production on a 26-episode first season of the comedy series Mr. Young in October 2010.
 The series was created by Dan Signer (The Suite Life on Deck, A.N.T.
 Farm), and stars Brendan Meyer, Matreya Fedor and Gig Morton.
-Mr. Young centers on child prodigy Adam Young (Brendan Meyer), who graduated from university at the age of 14.
-He decides to come back to high school to live the high school experience, only he becomes the science teacher at the school.
-With one-foot in the lunchroom and the other foot in the staff room, it's Mr. Young's social life that's being put to the test.
+Mr. Young centers on child prodigy Adam Young (Meyer), who graduated from university at the age of 14.
+He decides to return to live the high school experience, but he becomes the science teacher at the school.
+With one foot in the lunchroom and the other foot in the staff room, it's Mr. Young's social life that's being put to the test.

 On April 29, 2011 Mr. Young was renewed for a 26-episode second season.
 The series was renewed for a third season in April 2012.
 Thunderbird began production of a 28-episode third season on May 10, 2012.
-The show ended its run-on November 28, 2013, with three seasons and 80 episodes.
+The show ended its run on November 28, 2013, with three seasons and 80 episodes.
 Mr. Young was broadcast on YTV in Canada and Disney XD in the United States.
-Now is it available to stream on Netflix, also on Nelvana's Keep It Weird YouTube channel.
+Now is it available to stream on Netflix, and on Nelvana's Keep It Weird YouTube channel.

 Some Assembly Required

 Thunderbird Entertainment and Corus Entertainment commenced production on a 26-episode first season of the comedy series Some Assembly Required, which premiered on YTV on January 6, 2014.
 The series was created by Dan Signer (The Suite Life on Deck, A.N.T.
 Farm), and Howard Nemetz (Mr. Young, The Suite Life of Zack & Cody) and stars Kolton Stewart, Charlie Storwick and Harrison Houde.
-Some Assembly Required tells the story of Jarvis Raines (Kolton Stewart), an average teenager who becomes boss overnight after he sues a toy company over a defective chemistry set that blows up his house.
+It tells the story of Jarvis Raines (Kolton Stewart), an average teenager who becomes a boss overnight after he sues a toy company over a defective chemistry set that blows up his house.
 Jarvis' first act as CEO of Knickknack Toys is to recruit a group of kids from his high school to help him run the company.

 On January 5, 2015, Some Assembly Required returned to YTV for an 18-episode second season.
 The series was renewed for a third season in August 2015 and began production of 13 new episodes that same month.
-Some Assembly Required is broadcast on YTV in Canada, and on February 25, 2015, it was announced that Netflix acquired season one, which began streaming worldwide outside of Canada on June 19, 2015.
+Some Assembly Required is broadcast on YTV in Canada.
+On February 25, 2015, it was announced that Netflix had acquired season one, which began streaming worldwide outside of Canada on June 19, 2015.
 On October 16, 2015, Netflix began streaming season two of the series.
-The 3rd season of "Some Assembly Required" aired a 13-episode season on March 14, and its series finale aired on YTV June 6, 2016, in Canada.
+The third season aired a 13-episode season on March 14, and its series finale aired on YTV June 6, 2016, in Canada.